Halpern-Type Accelerated and Splitting Algorithms For Monotone Inclusions

-\section{{\!\!\!\!}Halpern-Type Accelerated Douglas-Rachford Splitting Method}
+\section{Halpern-Type Accelerated Douglas-Rachford Splitting Method}

-\aftersec \paragraph{Overview and motivation. } The Douglas-Rachford (DR) splitting scheme is perhaps one of the most common algorithms to solve \eqref{eq:MI2}.
+\aftersec \paragraph{\textbf{Overview and motivation.}} The Douglas-Rachford (DR) splitting scheme is perhaps one of the most common algorithms to solve \eqref{eq:MI2}.
 This method is proposed in \cite{douglas1956numerical} and intensively studied in several works, including \cite{bauschke2017douglas,Davis2014,eckstein1992douglas,Lions1979,svaiter2011weak}, just to name a few.
-Under only maximal monotonicity of $A$ and $B$, the iterate sequence generated by a DR splitting scheme (weakly) converges to a solution of \eqref{eq:MI2}, see, e.g., \cite{Lions1979,svaiter2011weak}.
+Under only maximal monotonicity of $A$ and $B$, the iterate sequence generated by a DR splitting scheme converges to a solution of \eqref{eq:MI2}, see, e.g., \cite{Lions1979,svaiter2011weak}.
 The first accelerated DR splitting method is perhaps due to \cite{patrinos2014douglas}, which minimizes the sum of a convex and a quadratic function.
-However, it is unclear how to extend this method to more general settings, including maximally monotone inclusions.
-Recently, Kim develops an accelerated proximal point method for maximal monotone inclusions of the form \eqref{eq:MI_2o} in \cite{kim2021accelerated} using a performance estimation problem approach \cite{drori2014performance}.
-This scheme covers Douglas-Rachford splitting method as a special case since DR scheme can be written in the form of proximal point method \cite{eckstein1992douglas,Facchinei2003}.
+However, it is unclear how to extend this method to general settings such as monotone inclusions.

+Recently, Kim developed an accelerated proximal point method for maximally monotone inclusions of the form \eqref{eq:MI_2o} in \cite{kim2021accelerated} using a performance estimation problem approach \cite{drori2014performance}.
+This scheme covers the DR splitting method as a special case since it can be written in the form of proximal-point method \cite{eckstein1992douglas,Facchinei2003}.
 However, as shown in \cite[Corollary 6.2]{kim2021accelerated}, the $\BigO{1/k}$-convergence rate is on an intermediate squared residual $\norms{u_k - \Tc^{\textrm{DR}}_{\gamma}(u_k)}$, but not on the shadow sequence $\sets{x_k}$ with $x_k = J_{\gamma B}(u_k)$, where $\Tc^{\mathrm{DR}}_{\gamma}$ is the fixed-point DR operator defined by \eqref{eq:DR_scheme1} below.
 This motivates us to develop an accelerated variant of the DR splitting scheme using Halpern-type iteration and with a direct analysis where the convergence rate is on $\norms{G_{\gamma}(x_k)}$ of the shadow last-iterate sequence $\sets{x_k}$.
 Note that the convergence of the shadow sequence $\sets{x_k}$ has been studied in the literature, but only in asymptotic sense \cite{Bauschke2011}.

+Unlike two schemes in Section~\ref{subsec:EAG_extension}, we develop an accelerated variant of the Douglas-Rachford splitting method by utilizing the Halpern-type idea in \cite{halpern1967fixed} and the Lyapunov analysis in \cite{diakonikolas2020halpern,yoon2021accelerated} without requiring the Lipschitz continuity of $B$.

 \beforesubsec